ahmadrasheed80/CodeByAhmad/C++ Projects/README.md

 Delete Contact: Remove a contact based on email.
 Update Contact: Modify existing contact details.
 Search Contact: Find a contact based on the email.

+Note: Create a Users file before running the code.